Silent Nights: Coping with Holiday Loneliness in Midlife

 Add to that the hormonal shifts of menopause, which can increase mood changes and heighten sensitivity to stress (Freeman et al., 2014), and the season can feel more isolating than ever.

-In short: you’re not imagining it.
+In short, you’re not hallucinating.
 Holiday loneliness in midlife is a real, common experience.

 The Invisible Woman Syndrome